amandakoire/amandakoire.github.io/events.md

 Description: Hear from current residents at UCLA, Penn, Montefiore, & Brigham and Women's about their residency experience, application and residency advice, and the reproductive psychiatry opportunities at their respective programs!

 Lecture: **Dr. Susan Hatters Friedman**, Resnick Professor of Forensic Psychiatry at Case Western Reserve University, past president of the American Academy of Psychiatry and the Law (AAPL), "Child Murder by Mothers: Mental Health and Motives", **Tuesday, September 17, at 7 PM ET**

+**RPT Research Career Panel** - Wednesday, **November 20, at 5:30 PM ET**\
+Description: Hear from leaders in perinatal mental health research (Dr. Cresta Jones, Dr. Sheehan Fisher, Dr. Tamar Gur, Dr. Ariadna Forray), regarding their career trajectories and areas of expertise.

+**RPT Journal Club**  - Wednesday, **December 4, at 8 PM ET**\
+Description: Join us for the inaugural RPT Journal Club, where we will discuss both classic and contemporary research articles important to the field of reproductive psychiatry.
+This session will be facilitated by  Amanda Koire MD, PhD, who is an RPT Co-Founder and serves as an attending psychiatrist in the Division of Women's Mental Health and Reproductive Psychiatry at Brigham and Women's Hospital.
+In this session we'll practice using the literature in real time to answer theoretical patient questions about zuranolone and brexanolone.

 **2023**